Akshaya2302/Daily-C-program/README.md

 22nd nov
 I wrote a program using logical operators with bool expression. the 2nd program was reverseofdigits using a two digit number.
+23rd nov
+tpday i have wrote a code on sumofdigits.